dmonskull/DMONET3/README.md

 ---

 If you're planning to compile the source code to create your own executable, please note that a DevExpress License is required.
-Additionally, make sure to copy the "Screenshots", "INIs", and "Images" folders from the provided "Tools" folder into the following directory:
+Additionally, make sure to copy the "Screenshots", "INIs", and "Images" folders from the DMONET folder in the downloaded .rar/.zip file to the following directory:

 DMONET3\TestUI\bin\Debug